 Pediatric dentistry, or pedodontics, is an area of dentistry that specializes in treating children’s oral health.
 Pediatric dentistry presents its own set of challenges and nuances.
-Knowing how to calm a frighten child and understanding the dental issues that are unique to children takes special care and dedicated patience.
+Knowing how to calm a frightened child and understanding the dental issues that are unique to children takes special care and dedicated patience.
 Our entire team constantly strives to provide the utmost in compassionate care in order to make your little one feel completely at ease.
 And hopefully, even enjoy going to their dentist.

 Why is Pediatric Dentistry Important?

 Dental appointments for children are very important so that a dentist can evaluate the child’s tooth and gum health.
 We can also educate them on preventing dental problems throughout their lives.
 A child should have his/her first dental exam about six months after the first tooth erupts from the gums, and should visit every six month thereafter.

 A pediatric dentist, or pedodontist, can offer specialized oral care that a general dentist may not be able to.
 Dr. DeStefano is trained in examining and treating children in an environment that makes them feel comfortable.

 What Age Should I Take My Child to the Dentist?

 The American Academy of Pediatric Dentistry recommends that children begin to receive dental care within six months of their first tooth growing in.
 Usually, this means that a child sees their pedodontist sometime before or around their first birthday.
 If your child is older and has not yet seen the dentist, you’re not alone.
 A study by the AAPD discovered that more than 30 percent of children did not see the dentist until after age 2.
 The reason given by more than half of the primary caregivers polled was that the child “did not have enough teeth” to warrant dental care.
 When we look again at the functions that baby teeth perform, we are better able to see the value of early dental care.